armadillica/flamenco/packages/flamenco-manager-go/README.md

 6. Run the unittests with `go test ./flamenco`
 7. Build your first Flamenco Manager with `go build`; this will create an executable `flamenco-manager` in `$FM/src/flamenco-manager` as well as an executable in the current folder
-8. Copy `flamenco-manager-example.yaml` and name it `flamenco-manager.yaml` and then prepre to edit it with the info generated after creating a manager document on the Server
+8. Copy `flamenco-manager-example.yaml` and name it `flamenco-manager.yaml` and then update it with the info generated after creating a manager document on the Server

 ### Testing